 She whimpered and clamped her hands over her ears, but she could still hear the voice giggling and repeating itself: They're all worthless.
 Take control.
 You're the Queen.
 Her vision blurred and swam, the color blinking away from her sight.
 "I think… I'm going crazy!" she cried.

 Gatomon shook her head; she couldn't bring herself to believe that.
 "No way, Kari," she said, grabbing her hand with her paws, "it must be this temple; this trial's messing with your head.
 Let's get those shadows and finish it."

 Kari didn't look about to move herself, so Gatomon tugged her along towards Patamon, who floated above the darkened Crest of Courage.
 "What's going on?" the little winged Digimon asked.
 "Is she OK?"

 "She will be after this," Gatomon said.
 "C'mon, Kari, touch it."

-After the voice returned during the last one, Kari really didn't want to… but she didn't want to let the others down either.
+After the last one, Kari really didn't want to… but she didn't want to let the others down either.
 She put her hand on the cold stones and her brother's symbol vanished.
 Almost immediately the voice came again:

 Tai wouldn't come here with you.
 He doesn't care about you anymore.